CarterYancey/WhitehallCouncil/TheNewTestamentandthePeopleofGod/Chapter 1.md

 ==New Testament Theology is the attempt to read the New Testament from a historical point of view== and to draw its major theological emphasis together into a coherent statement which can then address subsequent generations.

-There can be no guarantee in advance unless we adopt an unthinking a prior that theologies of the different writers will be the same.
+There can be no guarantee in advance, unless we adopt an unthinking *a priori*, that theologies of the different writers will be the same.
 (19)

 Emphasis on New Testament theology came during the Protestant reformation.
 The problem is, either it could be shown that the historical sense of scripture was in fact false, calling the veracity of Christianity as a whole into question or one could explore the historical meaning in order to extract from it timeless theological truths.
 How can the historical and the normative readings be combined?
 In other words, is New Testament theology in its combined sense of viable proposition?
 (20)